IBM-Cloud/alert-notification-helloworld/README.md

 4. Open the `manifest.yml` file and change the `host` value to something unique.

-  The host you choose will determinate the subdomain of your application's URL:  `<host>.mybluemix.net`
+  The host you choose will determine the subdomain of your application's URL:  `<host>.mybluemix.net`

 5. Connect to Bluemix in the command line tool and follow the prompts to log in